Sup2point0/Assort/~writing/origins.md

 `SynchraNaut` / `synchraNaut` is even more intriguing, and initialises nicely to `SN` / `sN`.

 [^synchro]: A Monster Type in the *Yu-Gi-Oh* trading card game. <https://yugipedia.com/wiki/Synchro_Monster>

-### Dawn
-While I personally find *Dawn* filled with personality and possibility, it is also fairly generic, definitely not unique, and a real name.
-Of all the alternatives, however, this is the one I have envisioned being known by the most, and in all honesty, going by ‘Dawn’ would be pretty cool.

 ### Thoughts
 Every option here holds its own character, and I love each and every one of them.
 Yet while I would be happy using them, none of them are entirely perfect – of course, neither is `Sup`, but `Sup#2.0` strays quite close.
 Really, I’m looking for something to capture the character in all of them within a single username, which is understandably nigh on impossible.